 By selecting “File => Close” from the menu bar, the current tab is closed.
 We further added a right mouse click menu to the tabbed pane.
 Simply click the current tab heading with the right mouse and select `close current tab´.

-We further put some effort to extend the default java tabbed pane capabilities to make the tabs movable.
+We further put some effort to extend the default Java tabbed pane capabilities to make the tabs movable.
 You can drag and drop all tabs to change their order.

 I did not manage to use the function “color pathway according to enrichment”, and did not understand what it is supposed to represent (all the pathway is enriched in the dataset, no individual nodes?)

 This feature is made mainly for pathways that contain many nodes, representing other pathways.
-For example the `Metabolic pathways´ map, which is some kind of an overview pathway.
+For example the `Metabolic pathways´ map, which is some kind of overview pathway.
 Visualizing this pathway and having performed an enrichment in InCroMAP allows you to use this feature and change the color of the referenced pathways, according to their significance in the enrichment.

 An example is given in the following pictures: